gt-cs3220/gt-cs3220.github.io/Spring_2023/hw6.md

 [10] "Solution"->"Run C Synthesis" ->"All Solutions"

-[11] Set HLS version number: "Solution" -> "Solution Settings" -> "Export" -> find "Format Selection" block and click (Configuration...) -> Modify Version as "0.0.1" in the pop-up window.
+[11] (you don't need for vivtis 2020 which is on synestia) Set HLS version number: "Solution" -> "Solution Settings" -> "Export" -> find "Format Selection" block and click (Configuration...) -> Modify Version as "0.0.1" in the pop-up window.
 <img src="figs/hw6/hls_version.png">

 [12] "solution"->"Export RTL"